7LPdWcaW/GrowTracker-Android/README.md

 Image object is a simple string path to an image.
 Each image is named by the timestamp when it was taken, in milliseconds.

+#Encryption

+Note that this is **not** a guarantee form of encryption from law enforcement agencies.

+Encryption in the app uses basic AES for encryption using the provided passphrase.
+If the passphrase is less than 128 bits (16 UTF-8 chars), it will be padded with `0x0` bytes.
+You can view the key generator method [here](https://github.com/7LPdWcaW/GrowTracker-Android/blob/master/app/src/main/java/me/anon/lib/helper/EncryptionHelper.java#L27)

+You can decrypt your files using your passphrase either by writing a script that uses AES decryption, or an online tool such as [Online-Domain-Tools](http://aes.online-domain-tools.com/).

 #License

 Copyright 2011-2015 7LPdWcaW